 The first Purpose built tar go kart track opened at Caringbah in August 1960.
 Lithgow City Go Kart track was then opened for racing in February 1963 Lithgow Go Kart Club conducted the Australian Sprint Kart Championship in Easter of 1965.
-In the 1970’s karting went into a recession and the Lithgow Go Kart Club become western district’s kart club.
+In the 1970’s karting went into a recession and the Lithgow Go Kart Club ceased promotion of race meetings.
+Racing returned to Lithgow in the late 70’s, with race meeting promoted by Western District’s Kart Club.
 In February 1981 a meeting was called and new club is formulated and named as Combined District’s Kart Club (CDKC).

-Racing commences under a lease arrangement with the owner of the property Clyde Marshall.
+CDKC Racing commences under a lease arrangement with the owner of the property Lithgow Kart Club and Clyde Marshall.

 The founding President, Col Becker was instrumental to the purchase of the property from Clyde Marshall and in 1987 CDKC became the proud owners.
 In 1992 the track was further developed into its current format and improvements to the clubhouse and grounds were made.